 Buying durable goods isn’t just about owner satisfaction or luxury.
 It’s about social responsibility.

 I spent the last week researching for this article and I don’t think it’s possible to claim that any one sneaker is “the most durable sneaker ever.”
-There are just too many variables.
+There are simply too many variables.
 However, it is possible to drill the list down to some very safe bets.
 These are them.

 Some of the Longest Lasting Sneakers are: